The Babadook: Music

 The soundtrack was composed by Jed Kurzel.
-The score was officially released for the first time by Waxwork Records in 2017 on "black with red haze” vinyl.
+The score was officially released for the first time by Waxwork Records in 2017 on "black with red haze" vinyl.
 The record sleeve features a recreation of the pop-up book from the film.

 Release

 The film's global premiere was in January 2014 at the Sundance Film Festival.
 The film then received a limited theatrical release in Australia in May 2014, following a screening in April 2014 at the Stanley Film Festival.

 In Singapore, the film was released on 25 September 2014.
 The film opened in the United Kingdom for general release on 17 October 2014, and in the United States on 28 November 2014.
 In 2020, amid cinema closures due to the COVID-19 pandemic, The Babadook was one of the films made available for free for screenings by independent cinemas by IFC Films.

+A 10th anniversary screening of the film was announced in December 2023 to take place at the 2024 Sundance Film Festival on January 25, 2024 to commemorate the festival's 40th anniversary.
+On the announcement, Jennifer Kent remarked "I definitely have some distance on Babadook now, after ten years.
+The film feels like an old friend, one that changed my life in many ways ...
+Sundance was such a huge part of that change.
+I look forward to 'coming home' to the place where it all began, and to the festival that has given me and 'Mister B' so much."

 Home media

 The film, alongside the short film Monster, was first released on DVD and Blu-ray in Australia by Umbrella Entertainment on 31 October 2014.
-The U.S. Blu-ray and DVD was released on 14 April 2015 by IFC Midnight and Scream Factory, and the special edition was also available on that date.
+The US Blu-ray and DVD was released on 14 April 2015 by IFC Midnight and Scream Factory, and the special edition was also available on that date.
 The special edition features Kent's short film, Monster, and behind the scenes feature Creating the Book by Juhasz.
 The UK Blu-ray Disc features the short documentary films Illustrating Evil: Creating the Book, There's No Place Like Home: Creating the House and Special Effects: The Stabbing Scene.

 The film began streaming on Netflix in 2016 and was later obtained by Shudder.